CopernicaMarketingSoftware/Documentation/Publisher/en/rest-condition-type-lastcontact.md

 * **priority**: Get priority of selected contacts.
 * **contains**: Search string for searching contact report contents.

+## Example

+Let's say our new customer service employee, Bob, has been working here since one month and we want to evaluate his performance.
+Then we can make a selection of customers he has contacted at least three times, for an accurate representation of him, and ask them to evaluate their contact.
+We can do this with the following values for the lastcontact condition:

+* **after-time**: /<Today - 1 month in YYYY-MM-DD HH:MM:SS format>
+* **min-closed**: 3
+* **contains**: "Bob"

+We only search for the relevant time period and documents that contain Bob.
+Then we also look for profiles that have been in contact with him at least three times.

 ## More information

 * [Fetch rule conditions](rest-get-rule-conditions)